apnadkarni/blt/man/datatable.rst

   Sets the value at *row*, *column* in *tableName*.  *Row* and *column* may be a label, index, or tag and may refer to multiple rows (example:
   "all").
-If either *row* or *column* does not exist, the row or column is automatically created.
+If either *row* or *column* is and index or label and does not already exist, the row or column is automatically created.
 If the row or column is an index, the table may be grown. *Value* is the value to be set.
-If the type of *column* is not *string*, *value* is converted into the correct type.
+If the column type is not *string*, *value* is converted into the correct type.
 If the conversion fails, an error will be returned.

 *tableName* **sort** ?\ *switches* ...\ ?

-  Sorts the table based on the columns specified.
+  Sorts the table.
+Column are compared in order.
 The type comparison is determined from the column type.
 But you can use **-ascii** or **-dictionary** switch to sort the rows.
 If the **-list**, **-nonempty**, **-unique**, or **-values** switches are present, a list